 7. Enter your Taxpayer Identification Number (TIN).

-All registered 501(c)(3) organizations should have a unique employer identification number (EIN) issued by the IRS.
+While individual contractors use their Social Security numbers as their Taxpayer Identification Numbers (TIN), all registered nonprofit organizations should have unique employer identification numbers (EINs) issued by the IRS.
 Include this information in the section labeled “Part I,” and leave the Social Security box empty.

 If you still have to apply for an EIN or are in the process of doing so, make sure to file Form SS-4 as soon as possible.
 Then, write “Applied For” in the TIN box.
 From this point, you’ll have 60 days to provide your EIN to the requesting organization.